These universities are Corporate Education members of ITI offering postgraduate or equivalent qualifications in translation and/or interpreting

 Do I need a qualification in translation to become a translator?

-Not necessarily, although an MA in Translation or another similar qualification such as the Diploma in Translation (DipTrans) gives you credibility and an edge in this highly competitive market.
+Not necessarily, although an MA in Translation or another similar qualification such as the Diploma in Translation (DipTrans) can give you credibility and an edge in this fiercely competitive market.

 What training courses are available for translators?

 Many of the universities in the UK offering an MA in Translation or equivalent qualifications are Corporate Education members of ITI.
 On our Universities and courses page you can see a list of these universities, details of the courses they offer and links to their websites.